-AC joint separation is caused by a trauma to the shoulder such as:
+This problem is caused by a trauma to the shoulder, such as:

 Images may be taken of your shoulder.
 This can be done with x-rays.

 Surgery may be needed if the AC joint separation is severe.
-Surgical options include:
+Options are:

 Ortho Info— American Academy of Orthopaedic Surgeons

 Sports Med—American Orthopaedic Society for Sports Medicine

 Canadian Orthopaedic Foundation

 Acromioclavicular (AC) joint injuries.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/acromioclavicular-ac-joint-injuries.
 Accessed July 29, 2021.